Key Takeaways

 Comorbid Mental Health Problems:

-Struggling with another mental health condition, such as anxiety or PTSD, can trigger depression.
-Managing symptoms of one condition can be challenging and lead to stress and low mood.
+Struggling with another mental health condition, such as anxiety or PTSD and their neural underpinnings, can trigger depression.
+Managing signals of one condition can be challenging and lead to stress and low mood.

 Physical Health Problems and depression: